Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Cooling with Gaussian operation

-In the PPA-like protocols, the machine is composed of two parts, the reset part, which is refreshed to the Gibbs state in the thermalizing routine in each round, and the scratch part, which preserves the state to the next round and thus carries forward memory.
-For both qubits case (where the system is a single qubit and the machine is composed of qubits)~\cite{PhysRevLett.116.170501_PPA} and arbitrary finite-dimensional case~\cite{PhysRevApplied.14.054005}, it is shown that the memory effect of the scratch can provide an exponential advantage over the memoryless scenario.
+In the PPA-like protocols, the machine consists of two parts: the reset part, which is refreshed to the Gibbs state in the thermalizing routine in each round, and the scratch part, which remains in the same state and thus carries forward memory.
+For both the qubits case (where the system is a single qubit and the machine is composed of qubits)~\cite{PhysRevLett.116.170501_PPA} and the arbitrary finite-dimensional case~\cite{PhysRevApplied.14.054005}, it is shown that the memory effect of the scratch can provide an exponential advantage over the memoryless scenario.
 On the contrary, Theorem~\ref{thm:1} implies that the memory effect does not improve the cooling limit in the Gaussian setting.
 From Theorem~\ref{thm:1}, when $\omega_N=\lambda \omega_0$, the inverse temperature of the system can at most reach $\beta^*=\lambda\beta$ by Gaussian HBAC protocols, which include the PPA-like protocol as a special case.
 On the other hand, this limit can be achieved in one round by simply swapping the states of $S$ and $M_N$ in the recharging routine, which is memoryless.
-Hence, our result shows that, in order to activate the advantage of the memory effect, non-Gaussianity in the operations is necessary.
+Hence, our result shows that, in order to exploit the memory effect, non-Gaussianity in the operations is necessary.